 The gas you are looking for is called “Fullerite-C###”.
-If a cloud is worth your time can you evaluate at fuzzwork.co.uk (sort by isk/m³, because your harvester suck in m³ not units)
+If a cloud is worth your time can be evaluated at fuzzwork.co.uk (sort by isk/m³, because your harvester suck in m³ not units)

 3. Mining & staying alive*

-After you warp into the site, you have roughly 15 to 20 Minutes time until the first Sleepers will spawn.
+Before you warp into a site, you want to check the name of it first.
+The “Ordinary Perimeter Reservoir” is the only site which has five active Vigilant Sentry Towers in it right from the start.
+Just avoid those “Ordinary” sites with your little Venture.
+In every other site, you have roughly 15 to 20 Minutes time until the first Sleepers will spawn.
 So you want to to be quick.

 But be ready to warp out at an instant when you find that the Sleepers in the site have already been spawned.
 That just means some other sneaky ninja gas miner was there before you.
 Sad!